-- the promotion and development of graduate studies and research at the University; - 2. the acceptability of applicants; and - 3. new graduate courses and degree programmes
+- 1. the promotion and development of graduate studies and research at the University; - 2. the acceptability of applicants; and - 3. new graduate courses and degree programmes and will report to Faculty Council on these matters

 In addition, the Committee will, on behalf of the Council: